August 29, 2024

 13. What parameters need to be adjusted when there is a hold-up phenomenon?

 When a hold-up occurs, the spindle power and torque are usually insufficient.
-The path should be re-optimized to reduce the depth of cut, grooving depth and trimming amount.
-At the same time, the feed rate can be adjusted to improve the cutting condition.
+The team should re-optimize the path to reduce the depth of cut, grooving depth, h, and trimming amount.
+At the same time, they can adjust the feed rate to improve the cutting condition.

 14. What is the role of cutting fluid?

-Cutting fluid is mainly used for cooling and lubrication.
+The main uses of cutting fluid are cooling and lubrication.
 Its role includes taking away cutting heat and flying chips, reducing the temperature of tools and motors, and improving their service life.
 Cutting fluid also reduces cutting forces, improves machining stability, and improves surface quality by choosing oily cutting fluid when machining copper.

 15. What are the stages of tool wear?